 Her husband assaulted her on a daily basis even when she got pregnant.
 As her pregnancy advanced, she had to leave her job at the factory.
 This infuriated her husband even more as cash stopped flowing in which in turn meant more beatings for Ayesha.

 “My man used to beat me with whatever he could find around him.
 One day he broke my hand and acted like nothing had happened.
-My mother in law said that I don’t need any medical attention as I was not bleeding.
+My mother in law said that I didn't need any medical attention as I was not bleeding.
 But it hurt!
 It hurt really badly!
 And this made no difference to my husband.”
-Ayesha said while pointing to her left wrist.
+Ayesha told us while pointing to her left wrist.

 This incident left her disabled and incapable of working outside again.